Cargill/splinter-docs/docs/glossary/glossary.md

 ## consensus

 Mechanism for ensuring agreement between Splinter services and nodes.
-Splinter currently supports two-phase-commit consensus, a basic consensus algorithm that requires all participating parties to agree.
+Splinter currently supports two-phase commit consensus, a basic consensus algorithm that requires all participating parties to agree.
 (Other algorithms are planned for the future.)